TiramisuX-OS/Tirami/README.md

 # Tirami
-The POSIX-Compliant coreutils for the TSU kernel
+The POSIX-Compliant coreutils for the TSU kernel, including Tira's Shell